Wilbert Awdry: Career

-Thomas the Tank Engine
+The Railway Series

 The characters that would make Awdry known, and the first stories featuring them, were invented in 1942 to amuse his son Christopher during a bout of measles.
-After Awdry wrote The Three Railway Engines, he built Christopher a model of Edward, and some wagons and coaches, out of a wooden broomstick and scraps of wood.
+After Awdry wrote The Three Railway Engines, he built Christopher a model of Thomas, and some wagons and coaches, out of a wooden broomstick and scraps of wood.
 Christopher also wanted a model of Gordon, but the wartime shortage of materials limited Awdry to making a little 0-6-0 tank engine.
 Awdry said, "The natural name was Thomas – Thomas the Tank Engine".
 Then Christopher requested stories about Thomas, which duly followed, and were published in 1946, in the book Thomas the Tank Engine.

 The first book, The Three Railway Engines, was published in 1945 by Edmund Ward in Leicester.
 Awdry wrote 26 books in The Railway Series, the last in 1972.
 Christopher subsequently added further books to the series.

 In 1947, 0-6-0T engine No. 1800 was built by Hudswell Clarke.
 It spent its working life at the British Sugar factory in Peterborough, pushing wagons of sugar beet, until it was finally replaced by a diesel engine.
 Peterborough Railway Society purchased the engine in 1973, and that little blue "Thomas" engine is the star of the Nene Valley Railway.